MonumentalCloud/awesome-reviews-kaist/paper-review/2022-spring-paper-review/ieee-nerf-in-the-wild-kor.md

 ---
-description: (Description) Martin-Brualla et al. / NeRF in the Wild: Neural Radiance Fields for Unconstrained Photo Collections / IEEE/CVF Conference on Computer Vision and Pattern Recognition 2021
+description: (Description) Martin-Brualla et al. / NeRF in the Wild; Neural Radiance Fields for Unconstrained Photo Collections / IEEE/CVF Conference on Computer Vision and Pattern Recognition 2021
 ---

 # NeRF in the Wild: Neural Radiance Fields for Unconstrained Photo Collections \[Kor\]